tanyaweaver/python-dev-accelerator/source/lectures/pyramid_day2.rst

     #...

-``ENTRIES`` here is a rare global variable because you're going to want to use this for your ``detail`` view tonight.
+``ENTRIES`` here is a rare global variable.
+You're going to want to use this for your ``detail`` view tonight.
 When we discuss models tomorrow, we'll dispose of this entirely.

 We can now see our list page in all its glory.
 Let's try starting the server: